 Does Kratom Show Up on a Urine Test?

-Kratom is not detectable on many standard drug tests such as a 5-panel drug test, but some kratom alkaloids can be identified on certain drug tests that involve urine or blood.
-There is also a drug test that specifically tests for Kratom.
+Kratom is not detectable on many standard drug tests, such as a 5-panel drug test, but some kratom alkaloids can be identified on specific drug tests that involve urine or blood.
+There is also a drug test that tests explicitly for Kratom.
 It is known as a 10-panel drug test.
-When using a 10-panel drug test the substance can be detected for up to 7 days after use but many variables can influence how long the drug can be detected in a person system including:
+When using a 10-panel drug test (and 12-panel/16-panel drug tests), the substance can be detected for up to 7 days after use, but many variables can influence how long the drug can be detected in a person's system, including:

-- Fat percentage and body weight: Kratom is known to stay longer in the system of someone with heavier bodyweight.
+- Fat percentage and body weight: Kratom is known to stay longer periods of time in the system of someone with a heavier body weight.

-- A person's age: Older people metabolize drugs more slowly than those who are younger.
+- A person's age: Older people metabolize drugs more slowly than younger people.

 - Metabolic rate

 - Other substances that may have been consumed: Combining drugs affects the rate they eliminate from your body.